Skip to main content

 The resident will participate in strengthening practice management and teaching skills through the following:

-• Teaching Assistant appointment for student pharmacists
+• Service as a Teaching Assistant for didactic courses

 Residency Program Benefits